jjblum/INTCATCH-BoatUserManual-HTML/equipment.rst

 Phone and Tablet
 ----------------

+The phone must be an Android phone, with Android 7.0 or newer.
 The typical phone is a Nexus 5X.
 It has a USB-C port.

+The tablet must be an Android tablet, with Android 6.0 or newer.
-There is not a standard tablet, but one with a large screen is preferred.
+A 10 inch screen is preferred.
 The ASUS ZenPad 10 is a good example.

 .. _rc_equipment: